 Thermal camera manufacturer, FLIR, has been making concerted efforts of late to make its presence felt in the drone world.
-And they are really upping the ante.
+And they are really upping the ante with the drones to be supplied to France.

-The French Armed Forces have awarded a contract worth $89 Million to FLIR to supply drones.
+The French Armed Forces have awarded a contract worth $89 Million for drones to be supplied.

 FLIR is a company headquartered in Oregon and signed an agreement with the French Defense Procurement Agency’s French Operational Pocket Drone (DrOP) Program.
 The manufacturer will be providing its FLIR Black Hornet 3 nano-unmanned aerial vehicle and Personnel Reconnaissance System.